lowply/coffee/README.md

 [Facebook](https://www.facebook.com/Fuglen.Tokyo/) /
 [Twitter](https://twitter.com/fuglentokyo)

-This is getting super popular these days.
-Finding a seat is very difficult.
-But still you should go, this is my favorite place.
+This is getting super popular these days, so finding a seat is very difficult.
+But still this is my favorite place.
+They also opened [a very cool Norwegian furniture store](http://www.norwegianicons.no/showroom/) next door, you should definitely check it.

 ## Hatou :star::star::star: :computer:
 Website /